cleavera/skimp/readme.md

 ## Quick start

 The easiest way to get set up is to install the quickstart module and the required dependencies.
 Then define your schemas and pass it to the init function.
 Quickstart will store the data as JSON files.
-The quickstart module accepts two media types on requests: 'application/json' and 'documentation/json'. 'application/json' outputs JSON api, 'documentation/json' outputs json swagger.
+The quickstart module accepts two media types on requests: 'application/json' and 'documentation/json'. 'application/json' outputs hypermedia compliant JSON api, 'documentation/json' outputs json swagger.

 ### Example